Murder Must Advertise: Plot

 Death Bredon arrives at Pym's Publicity Ltd, an advertising agency, to take up the post of junior copywriter.
 He is assigned the room of his predecessor Victor Dean, who has died in a fall down the office's iron spiral staircase.
 The doctor states that death was caused either by a broken neck, due to his landing on his head at the bottom of the stair, or by a wound of the right temple.
 The death appears suspicious, as the victim apparently made no attempt to save himself as he fell.
-In Dean's desk Bredon discovers a part-completed letter to the firm's proprietor, Mr Pym, telling him that something 'undesirable' had been going on in the office.
+Looking through Dean's desk, Bredon discovers a partially-completed letter to the firm's proprietor, Mr Pym, telling him that something 'undesirable' is going on in the office.

 Bredon befriends Pamela Dean, Victor's sister, so that she can get him into a cocaine-fuelled fancy-dress party hosted by Dian de Momerie, a socialite with whom Dean had been associating.
 Disguised as Harlequin, Bredon attracts the attention of de Momerie and later meets her several times, always in disguise.
-His presence annoys de Momerie's companion Major Tod Milligan who is supplying her with drugs.
+His presence annoys de Momerie's companion Major Tod Milligan, who is supplying her with drugs.